zhoufeng1989/translate/README.md

 +   **-tl TARGET LANGUAGE, --target language TARGET LANGUAGE**
     translate to the target language
 +   **-r, --reverse**
-    change target language to en, useful when from zh-CN
+    change target language to en, useful when translate from zh-CN

 **install in *nix**: